tahvane1/jablotron80/README.md

 ## Supported devices

 This integration has been tested with JA-80K central unit, JA-81F keypad and JA82-T usb cable.
 Tested sensors include wired door sensors and wired fire alarms.
+Development for supporting JA80-T cable is WIP (and not yet working).

 ## Examples & configuration